strampelligiovanni/StraKLIP/README.md

 NOTE: The default values for these `paths` will need to be changed in the `pipe.yaml` to point to the appropriate location for your computer.

+## Attribution
+Maintenance and current development of ``StraKLIP`` is led by Giovanni M. Strampelli (STScI).
+A special thanks to Dr. Massimo Robberto (STScI), Dr. Laurant Pueyo (STScI), Dr. Jonathan Aguilar (STScI) and Professor Antonio Aparicio (ULL) for their guidance during the development of the pipeline.

+**Citing StraKLIP:**
+If StraKLIP is useful for your research, please cite
+`Strampelli, G. M. et al. 2022, aj, 164, 147`